joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/08/26/movies/virginia-patton-moss-dead.html?searchResultPosition=7

 **Seattle to Give Rookie a Contract to Match His Ambition**\
 `Julio Rodríguez talks, and plays, like one of the best players in the game.
-Still only 21, his new deal with the Mariners could pay him as much as $470 million.`\
+While he is only 21, his new deal with the Mariners could pay him as much as $470 million.`\
 https://nytimes.com/2022/08/26/sports/baseball/julio-rodriguez-mariners-contract.html?searchResultPosition=8

 **Catching Up With ‘Star Trek,’ the Quiet Franchise**\